Gestational diabetes - What is it?

 Will my gestational diabetes go away after my baby is born?

 Most women who develop diabetes during pregnancy go on to have healthy babies and the diabetes usually disappears following the delivery of the baby.
-However, research has shown that within 5-15 years of having gestational diabetes during pregnancy, 50 per cent of those mothers developed type 2 diabetes.
+However, research has shown that within 5-15 years of having gestational diabetes during pregnancy, 50% of those mothers developed type 2 diabetes.

 After having your baby, it is important to continue to adopt a healthy, active lifestyle to delay or prevent the onset of diabetes.
 It is also important to speak to your family physician / nurse practitioner about getting screened for type 2 diabetes.